 Direct Lender: A direct lender’s job is to make and fund mortgages.
 Unlike mortgage brokers, direct lenders approve your mortgage applications and loan you money directly because they are the lender.

 One of the biggest advantages of going with a direct lender is that they take care of the whole mortgage process.
-They do everything from processing your loan application and giving you a mortgage preapproval to underwriting your mortgage.
+Once you've found the home you want with your real estate agent, your lender is going to do everything from processing your loan application and giving you a mortgage preapproval to underwriting your mortgage.

 If you’re looking for a lender who will help you understand the ins and outs of mortgages so you can make the best decision for your budget, check out Churchill Mortgage.
 They’ve helped thousands of people like you understand and finance their home the smart way.